golang/geo/README.md

 ### Encode/Decode

-Encoding of S2 Go types is committed and is interoperable with C++ and Java.
+Encoding and decoding of S2 types is fully implemented and interoperable with C++ and Java.
-Decoding for CellIDs, CellUnions, Loops, Polygons, Polylines, and Rects is now completed.
-The remaining types will be worked on in the future.